-Students are prepared for the curriculum at Gordon when they have successfully completed courses in the following areas at the college preparatory level: English (4 years), mathematics (2 years, 3 years preferred), science (2 years, 3 years preferred, including at least 1 year of a laboratory science), social studies (2 years) and 5 courses of acceptable electives, including 2 years of foreign language (4 years strongly recommended).
+Students are prepared for the curriculum at Gordon when they have successfully completed courses in the following areas at the college preparatory level: English (four years), mathematics (two years, three years preferred), science (two years, three years preferred, including at least one year of a laboratory science), social studies (two years) and five courses of acceptable electives, including two years of the same foreign language (four years strongly recommended).

-Other factors that contribute to an applicant's chances of acceptance include athletic, music or drama experience, cross-cultural perspective and proven leadership ability in service to church, community or school.
+Other factors that contribute to a successful application include athletic, music or drama experience, cross-cultural perspective and proven leadership ability in service to church, community or school.